Harvard-IACS/2023-AC215/README.md

 ## Course Topics Overview

 We have designed an in-depth curriculum to ensure a comprehensive understanding of MLOps.
-Here's a closer look at the topics we'll be covering:
+Here's a closer look at the topics we'll be covering (see  [here](https://docs.google.com/spreadsheets/d/1dGMKu5OZlRxtQPdrlxb9DENZz6wNcIS_e6Xq4z83Zto/edit?usp=sharing) for a full list of topics):
-​

 1. **Introduction:**
    - Begin with an understanding of the importance of MLOps and how it fits in the broader AI and software development ecosystem.